 So all in all, black plates can have very real benefits on tube performance and thus are not just a BS.

 To combat the 3 problems, there are other techniques that are used.

-For Grid emissions, tube like 645P and 6P14P-ev & er have grid plated with gold with a mixture of platinum, which has very low relative emission.
-Some tubes used fins on grid rods to help with reduction of grid temperature.
+For Grid emissions, tubes like 6P45P and 6P14P-EV have grid plated with gold with a mixture of platinum, which has very low relative emission.
+Some tubes used fins on grid rods to help with the reduction of grid temperature.